auroraGPT-ANL/inference-gateway/docs/admin-guide/connecting-gateway-to-backend/direct-api.md

 This guide describes how to connect the Gateway to existing OpenAI-compatible backend APIs.

-## Prerequisites

-- Base URL of the backend API
-- API key to gain access to the backend API
-- Logics to recover the model status from the backend

 ## Endpoint Configuration

 You can simply reuse the `DirectAPIEndpoint` endpoint adaptor and add your entries to the `endpoints.json` file.
 Each entry should respect the following the data structure: